 All integrations are encrypted and can be easily shared with your team.
 No exposed passwords in your notebooks.

-Attach a repository to your project to read and commit to any branch.
+Attach a repository to your project to read or commit to any branch.

 Mount Google Drive directories in your projects to read and edit its files.

-Connect to your BigQuery warehouse and query the data with dedicated SQL cells.
+Connect to your BigQuery warehouse and query the data using Deepnote SQL blocks.

-Connect to a Snowflake warehouse and query the data with dedicated SQL cells.
+Connect to a Snowflake warehouse and query the data using Deepnote SQL blocks.

-Attach a bucket to your project to read, edit and upload files to the bucket.
+Attach a bucket to your project and read, edit or upload files to the bucket.

-Connect to a Postgres instance and use SQL directly from a notebook inerface.
+Connect to a Postgres instance and use SQL directly from a notebook interface.